isomerpages/mlaw-rom/_information-for-borrowers/0-guide-to-borrowing-from-licensed-moneylenders-english.md

 **3. What are the interest rates moneylenders can charge?** <br>
-With effect from __1 October 2015__, the maximum interest rate moneylenders can charge is 4% per month.
+With effect from <b><u>1 October 2015</u></b>, the maximum interest rate moneylenders can charge is <b><u>4% per month</u></b>.
 This cap applies regardless of the borrower’s income and whether the loan is an unsecured or secured one.
-If a borrower fails to repay the loan on time, the maximum rate of late interest a moneylender can charge is __4% per month__ for each month the loan is repaid late.
+If a borrower fails to repay the loan on time, the maximum rate of late interest a moneylender can charge is <b><u>4% per month</u></b> for each month the loan is repaid late.